Breast implant Revision Boston Plastic Surgeon Dr. Volpe

 Again, every individual is unique and careful consideration will be given to your circumstances.

 The length of your recovery and what to expect following your breast implant revision in Boston will vary based on the techniques used and other variables.
 Swelling, bruising, and some discomfort are to be expected and will subside over time.
 Patients will need around 2 weeks of recovery.

 Cost of Breast Implant Revision in Boston

-The cost of the procedure can vary on a number of factors.
+The cost of your breast implant revision in Boston can vary on a number of factors.
 As an experienced Boston breast implant revision surgeon, Dr. Volpe will meet with you in his office to discuss all options and pricing.

 * Individual results may vary.